Fab-Hop/Fab-Hop.github.io/index.md

 # don't forget that this is root index.html.
 If you disable this, there will be no index.html page to open
 #published: false
 ---
-I am a PhD student.
-I research in Artificial Intelligence about the combination of Large Language Models and Knowledge Graphs.
+I am a PhD student in the <a href="https://lr.cs.vu.nl/" >L&R research group</a> at <a href="https://vu.nl/">Vrije Universiteit Amsterdam</a>.
+I am working on Artificial Intelligence research about the combination of Large Language Models and Knowledge Graphs.

+Currently, my research is funded by the EU doctoral network <a href="https://doi.org/10.3030/101073307">Learning with multiple representations (LEMUR)</a> as part of the <a href="https://marie-sklodowska-curie-actions.ec.europa.eu/" >Marie Skłodowska-Curie Actions</a>.

 <hr/>

-# Primary interests:
+# Primary interests
 * **AI**
 * **Neuro-Symbolic AI**
 * **Large Language Models**